-The standards of NERC CIP at the time of writing are comprised of 17 controls and 91 sub-requirements.
+The standards of NERC CIP at the time of writing consist of 17 controls and 91 sub-requirements.
 Out of these controls, only 11 are actively being enforced, 5 are subject to future enforcement and one is being transitioned to an inactive state.
 Here we’ll dive in to currently enforced controls and provide transparency on how to make sure you satisfy their regulatory standards.

 With the rampant rise of critical infrastructure cyber attacks, these compliance standards serve to mitigate the risks associated with operating in the BES and protect consumers and entities alike from the consequences of misuse and in operation within the BES.
 Here we’ll be diving into the critical elements of the NERC CIP cyber security requirements and how to know if you’re compliant.

 CIP-002-5.1a: Cyber Security — BES Cyber System Categorization

 Identify and categorize all your critical BES cyber systems and critical assets.
 This helps illustrate risks associated with the misuse of systems and how to manage system within your cyber network as well as what could be affected within the operation of the BES.